 What is an antioxidant?
 These days, millions of products are labeled as a “superfood” or containing a strong source of antioxidants.
-But do we know how our bodies utilize antioxidants?
-What does the research say…
+The research into antioxidants is promising.

 What is an antioxidant?